 - conversion of tmpfs

-I have a separate patch for ufs and zfs will follow.
+I have separate patches for both ufs and zfs.

 Design is described in the comment above cache_fplookup.